ShivaGupta-14/Auction_Platform/Readme.md

 java -jar MyAuctionApp.jar
 ```

-●A terminal-based menu will appear where you can:
+● A terminal-based menu will appear where you can:
-●Register sellers and bidders
+● Register sellers and bidders
-●Create auction items
+● Create auction items
-●Place bids
+● Place bids
-●View auction results and reports
+● View auction results and reports

 ---